 A range of reasonably possible losses relating to unfavorable outcomes cannot be made.
-However, in product liability cases in which a dollar amount of damages is claimed, the amount of damages claimed, which totaled \$ 0.1 million and \$0.1 million at December 31, 2018 and 2017, respectively, are set forth as an indication of possible maximum liability the Company might be required to incur in these cases (regardless of the likelihood or reasonable probability of any or all of this amount being awarded to claimants) as a result of adverse judgments that are sustained on appeal.
+However, in product liability cases in which a dollar amount of damages is claimed, the amount of damages claimed, which totaled \$0.1 million and \$0.1 million at December 31, 2019 and 2018, respectively, are set forth as an indication of possible maximum liability the Company might be required to incur in these cases (regardless of the likelihood or reasonable probability of any or all of this amount being awarded to claimants) as a result of adverse judgments that are sustained on appeal.

-As of December 31, 2018 and 2017, the Company was a defendant in 4 and 2 lawsuits, respectively, involving its products and is aware of other such claims.
-During 2018 and 2017, respectively, 3 and 0 product-related claims were filed against the Company, 0 and 0 claims were settled, and 1 and 0 claims were dismissed.
+As of December 31, 2019 and 2018, the Company was a defendant in 3 and 4 lawsuits, respectively, involving its products and is aware of other such claims.
+During 2019 and 2018, respectively, 2 and 3 product-related lawsuits were filed against the Company, 2 and 1 lawsuits were settled, and 1 and 0 lawsuits were dismissed without payment.

-The Company's product liability expense was \$1.5 million in 2018, \$0.4 million in 2017, and \$2.1 million in 2016.
+The Company's product liability expense was \$0.7 million in 2019, \$1.5 million in 2018, and \$0.4 million in 2017.
 This expense includes the cost of outside legal fees, insurance, and other expenses incurred in the management and defense of product liability matters.

-A roll-forward of the product liability reserve and detail of product liability expense for the three years ended December 31, 2018 follows:
+A roll-forward of the product liability reserve and detail of product liability expense for the three years ended December 31, 2019 follows: